Everyone likes to save a bit of money, and motorhome owers are no exception, especially with the rise in fuel and food costs.

 Get the right level of insurance cover

 Make sure you don’t pay for too much cover when taking out your motorhome insurance.
-For example, if you’re not planning on venturing outside the British Isles then don’t take out extended European cover.
-At Caravan Guard, extended European cover for motorhomes is optional so you don’t have to pay that little bit extra if you don’t need it.
+For example, if you’re not planning on venturing outside the British Isles then don’t take out a policy with European cover bundled in.
+At Caravan Guard, comprehensive European cover for motorhomes is optional so you don’t have to pay for it if you don’t need it.

 - Claim free driving will earn you a no claims discount, which you can generally transfer from a previous motorhome insurer, car or other insured vehicle.